alicemunsal/dohex/DoHex2.md

 ## DoHex

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change once implemented.
 It is the big picture.
-We know that, a software architect select languages, paradigms, tools, frameworks.
+Selecting languages, paradigms, tools, frameworks, methodologies is the pa

 we can start with monolith and split them into microservices programming is organizing thinking with diagrams, bunch of boxes and lines.